Aeroluna/LunaCoopMod/README.md

 - Changed Big Red Button to play audio sting when nuke lands instead of when it launches.
 - Increased volume of nuke launch sound effect.

-Is likely an overall nerf as the radius is reduced and now you have to channel Barrage, but it just *feels* satisfying.
+Is an overall nerf as the radius is reduced and now you have to channel Barrage, but it just *feels* satisfying.

 - Removed the 2 second stun when Tychus exits the Odin.